-On December 15, 2009 City Council approved the adoption of Chapter 40 to the City Code regarding illicit connections to the municipal separate storm sewer system (MS4).
-This is a requirement of the National Pollutant Discharge Elimination System (NPDES) permit for small Municipal Separate Storm Sewer Sytems (SMS4).
+On December 15, 2009, via Ordinance No. 9246, Grand Island City Council adopted Chapter 40 to Grand Island City Code.
+Such ordinance addressed Illicit Discharge and Storm Water Management practices.

+An illicit discharge ordinance is a requirement of the National Pollutant Discharge Elimination System (NPDES) permit for small Municipal Separate Storm Sewer Systems (SMS4).
+The ordinance empowers the City to track, identify, and eliminate illicit discharges to the storm drainage system.